busterwood/Ducks/README.md

 * a class's static methods
 * a delegate to a single method interface

+## Why duck typing?

+* loose coupling
+* composition at *at run-time* not complie-time
+* easier testing by duck-typing static methods (see below)

 ## Why duck type an instance?

-Duck typing allows modules to be loosely coupled, for example `Ducks` allows you to write code that defines the interface *it wants to consume*, for example:
+Using "Duck typing" allows assemblies to be loosely coupled, allowing you change compile-time compile-time dependencies to be run-time dependencies.
+For example `Ducks` allows you to write code that defines the interface *it wants to consume* but does not require users of your code to directly implement your interface:

 ```csharp
 namespace MyStuff {